 Eastern and Southern Africa have made great strides in protecting children from abuse, exploitation and violence.
 Today, more countries have child protection policies in place, and the spending on child protection services have also been on the rise.
 Efforts to prevent and respond to violations of children’s rights have multiplied and become more effective across the region, and public campaigns have been intensified to put the spotlight on violence against children.

 Despite these achievements, however, necessary laws, legal systems and enforcement mechanisms are still lacking throughout the region.
 Deep rooted cultural beliefs and practices, such as corporal punishment, child marriage and female genital mutilation/cutting (FGM/C), continue to be prevalent in many places, putting children, especially those from the most marginalized communities, at harm.

-Within the region, 35 percent of women aged 20 - 24 were married or in union before their 18th birthday.
-FGM/C are especially prevalent in Eritrea, Ethiopia, Kenya, Somalia and Tanzania.
-An estimated 98 percent of girls and women have undergone this practice in Somalia.
+Among them, child marriage remains extremely common.
+About one third of the region’s women aged 20 - 24 were married before their 18th birthday.
+FGM/C is particularly prevalent in Eritrea, Ethiopia, Kenya, Somalia and Tanzania.
+In Somalia, 98 per cent of women have undergone this practice, the highest in the world.

-Children in the region are still being recruited to join armed groups.
-While notable progress has been made in countries like Burundi with the de-mobilization of several hundred former child soldiers, armed groups in Somalia continue to recruit of children and adolescents, with the majority of them being aged 14-18 years.
-The total number of children being used in the conflict is not known, but the UN estimates that thousands of children and young people are being trained in basic arms techniques.
+Despite notable progress in countries like Burundi with the demobilization children formerly associated with the armed forces, children continue to be recruited in countries such as Somalia and South Sudan.
+The total number of children being used in conflicts is not known, but the UN estimates that thousands of children and young people are affected.

 More on child protection